Skenderaj: Interwar period and colonization

 In the early 20th century Albanian resistance began with the Kachak movement led by Azem Bejta and his wife Shote Galica, who fought against Bulgarian, Austro-Hungarian and Yugoslav forces.
 At the end of World War II in 1944, the leader of the Drenica Brigade Shaban Polluzha refused to lead his 12,000 men north and join the Partisans in order to pursue the retreating Germans, because Serbian Chetnik groups were attacking the Albanian population in Kosovo.

+Modern

+During the Kosovo War, Serbian forces reportedly emptied the town of its Albanian inhabitants and executed approximately 115 ethnic Albanian males over the age of 18.
+Serbian authorities reportedly were holding detainees in an ammunition factory in the town.

+Skenderaj was a KLA stronghold during the Kosovo War.

+Demography

+The municipality of Skenderaj has a population of 40,664 inhabitants, while the town has a population of 11,185 inhabitants.
+The municipality is homogenous in terms of ethnicity, referring to the fact that ethnic Albanians comprise 99.83% of the population.

+Language

+The Albanians of Skenderaj, as well as the other Albanians of Kosovo, speak the dialect of the Albanian language, Northeastern Gheg.

 Economy

 Skënderaj has historically been the poorest municipality in Kosovo, with little investment having been made since the time of the former Yugoslavia.
 It suffers from low economic activity and continuous high unemployment.
 Agriculture is the major local industry but the municipality has not fully developed existing arable land.
 Today, the local economy consists of small enterprises such as family-run shops and restaurants while two privatized factories, a brick and a flour mill, employ a few hundred people.
 The other major sector of employment is the municipality's civil service.